Table of Contents

 Supportive treatment in Henoch-Schönlein Purpura

-Management of HSP mostly involves supportive treatment as there has been no therapy effective enough to shorten its duration.
-Also, being a self-limited disease, the condition resolves on its own over a period of several weeks.
+Management of HSP mostly involves supportive treatment as no therapy has been shown to be effective enough to shorten the duration of the disease.
+As well, as a self-limited disease, the condition resolves on its own over a period of several weeks.

 - Adequate hydration